• Skip to main content

 • 1 Cup +2 tablespoon Powdered Sugar

-• 2 Tablespoon Cocoa Powder
+• 2 Tablespoon Unsweetened Cocoa Powder

 • ½ teaspoon Vanilla